Don Magnuson

-Donald Hammer Magnuson (March 7, 1911 - October 5, 1979) was an American journalist and five-term congressman from the state of Washington and an investigative journalist for the Daily Olympian and Seattle Times newspapers.
-He was not related to Washington's long-serving U.S. Senator Warren G. Magnuson.
+Donald Hammer Magnuson (March 7, 1911 - October 5, 1979) was an American journalist and politician.
+Magnuson worked as an investigative journalist for The Daily Olympian and The Seattle Times before representing the state of Washington in the United States House of Representatives for five terms as a Democrat.
+He was not related to Washington's long-serving U.S. Senator Warren Magnuson.

 Early years

-Magnuson was born on a farm near Freeman, in Spokane County, Washington, the son of Ellis William Magnuson and Ida (Hammer) Magnuson.
-He attended the public schools and Spokane University from 1926 to 1928, then transferred to the University of Washington in Seattle, and earned a bachelor's degree in 1931.
+Magnuson was born on a farm near Freeman, Washington, in rural Spokane County, the son of Ellis William Magnuson and Ida (Hammer) Magnuson.
+He attended the public schools and Spokane University from 1926 to 1928, then transferred to the University of Washington in Seattle, earning a bachelor's degree in 1931.
 After graduation, he worked as a harvester and then as a riveter in an aircraft factory.

 Journalism career

-Magnuson was a newspaper reporter for the Daily Olympian and Seattle Times from 1934 to 1952.
+Magnuson was a newspaper reporter for The Daily Olympian and The Seattle Times from 1934 to 1952.
 In 1942, he wrote a series of reports about loafing in the Seattle-Tacoma Shipyards.
 He was instrumental in obtaining the pardon of Clarence Boggie, who was wrongly convicted of murder.
-He earned a Heywood Broun Award for his coverage and was nominated for a Pulitzer Prize in Local Reporting in 1949 by the managing editor of the Seattle Times.
-His work was made into a radio episode on a national radio show: The Big Story in February, 1949.
+He earned a Heywood Broun Award for his coverage and was nominated for a Pulitzer Prize for Local Reporting in 1949 by the managing editor of The Seattle Times.
+His work was made into a radio episode on a national radio show, The Big Story, in February 1949.
 At another time, his reporting engendered so much response that 17-year-old Joe Maish's death sentence was commuted to life imprisonment 66 minutes before he was to hang.

 In 1950, Magnuson wrote a series on alcoholism.
 He interviewed 6,000 men who had been treated over 15 years.
 He described the "conditioned-reflect treatment" which was intended to create an aversion to alcohol.
 This treatment was based on Pavlov's work on conditioned reflex.
 The treatment for alcoholism was for the staff at the sanitarium to give a patient alcohol and at the same time induce nausea with an additive.